ohtanilson/sequential_search_mpec/README.md

-# Replication file for An MPEC Estimator for Sequential Search model (2024 September) (with Shinji Koiso)
+# Replication file for An MPEC Estimator for the Sequential Search Model (2024 September) (with Shinji Koiso)
 Announce Date: 2024/09/10

 To replicate our results, you just need to run each file in main/ folder in ascending numbering order.